wangbing1416/MISDER/README.md

 # FENDER

-This repo is the official code of our work _Variety Is the Spice of Life: Detecting Fake News with Dynamic Contextual Representations_
+This repo is the official code of our work _Variety Is the Spice of Life: Detecting Misinformation with Dynamic Contextual Representations_

 This code acknowledges and follows to _Generalizing to the Future: Mitigating Entity Bias in Fake News Detection_